- What data do we collect from you?

 7. Do we collect information from minors?

 While we do not actively collect information from children under 18 years of age, we appreciate that our supporters and the people we help are of all ages.
 By using our website and services, you represent that you are at least 18 or that you are the parent or guardian of such a minor and consent to such minor dependent’s use of our website and services.
 If we learn that personal information from users less than 18 years of age has been collected without the appropriate consent, we will deactivate the account and take reasonable measures to promptly delete such data from our records.
-If you become aware of any data we have collected from children under age 18, please inform us using the contact information provided in the “Contact Us” section of this policy.
+If you become aware of any data we have collected from children under the age of 18, please “Contact Us” with this information.

 8. What are your data protection rights?